DITEP/clinical-toolkit/docs/source/README.rst

 Development
 -----------
-Everyone is welcome to take part to the project, there are however a few guidelines one should need to follow to keep it clean and functionning
+Everyone is welcome to take part to the project, there are however a few guidelines one should need to follow to keep it clean and functioning

+* make sure your code follows `PEP 8 <https://www.python.org/dev/peps/pep-0008>`_ guidelines for optimal readability.
+The best way to check it is by using `flake 8 <http://flake8.pycqa.org/en/latest/>`_ tool.
 * to report an issue or a bug, refer https://github.com/DITEP/processing-toolbox/issues and make sur the error you report is **reproducible**.
 * to make add a feature or fix a bug, clone the repo and create a new branch